By Ehren Allen, Certified Manual Therapist/Physical Therapist

 - Do specific exercises in that area to strengthen the muscles to prevent injuries.

-- Do some exercise that improve balance and coordination for that area.
+- Do some exercises that improve balance and coordination for that area.

 - Play by the rules.
 Avoid rough or unsportsmanlike conduct.